-5150 with identified Homeless and Overdose:
+5150 Responses with Cofactoring Homelessness and/or Overdose:

-With the increase in homelessness and overdose reported in Riverside County, the relationship between 5150 calls and these social factors were evaluated.
+With increases in recent years in homelessness and overdoses reported in Riverside County, the relationship between 5150 calls and these social factors were evaluated.
 The finding are as follows:

-- 16% of total 5150 records had patients identified as being homeless - This accounted for 14% of 9-1-1 emergency response calls and 17% of Non-Emergency transport calls - 2% of all 5150 records were identified as involving a patient who had overdosed with the majority of them being 9-1-1 responses (7% of total 9-1-1 records alone).
+- 17% of the 5150 records included patients identified as experiencing homelessness - This accounted for 14% of 9-1-1 emergency response calls and 18% of non-emergency IFT type calls - 2% of all 5150 records were identified as involving an overdose.
+However, the majority of those calls were 9-1-1 responses